ljwolf/bayespatial/README.md

 Doing an efficient sparse CAR model may require different sparse ops, but it should be possible to implement this using the same general approach.

 The SAR-Error and Spatial Moving Average models are essentially the standard `MvNormal` implemented in PyMC3, but use a special method to compute the logp efficiently.
 The Combo and Lag models are also similar to the typical `PyMC3` normal distributions, but use different means.
 Regardless, all models use a sparse log determinant `Op`, implemented in theano.
 The comparison of these methods is done in `looking_at_ops.ipynb`.

+The Stan functions are a little harder to adapt, since I'm not sure yet how to access underlying C++ sparse libraries from pystan.
+So, only the Ord Eigenvalue method is used there for the log determinants.